 Cala Health is enrolling participants in its PROSPECT study at 30 sites across the U.S. The study is for the Cala TWO, a wrist device worn like a smart watch that provides individualized stimulation to nerves through the skin to help manage essential tremor.

 The Effect of Sensory Stimulation on Tremor

 Researchers at Brigham Young University (BYU) are looking for people with essential tremor to participate in a research study.
 Headed by Steven Charles, PhD, it is aimed at understanding the effect of sensory stimulation on tremor.
-The study is being conducted at the BYU campus in Provo, Utah.
+BYU campus in Provo, Utah.